graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Custom Scalars**

 GraphQL services may use custom scalar types in addition to the built-in scalars.
-For example, a GraphQL service could define a scalar called `Time` which, while serialized as a string, conforms to ISO-8601.
-When querying a field of type `Time`, you can then rely on the ability to parse the result with an ISO-8601 parser and use a client-specific primitive for time.
+For example, a GraphQL service could define a scalar called `UUID` which, while serialized as a string, conforms to [RFC 4122](https://tools.ietf.org/html/rfc4122).
+When querying a field of type `UUID`, you can then rely on the ability to parse the result with a RFC 4122 compliant parser.
 Another example of a potentially useful custom scalar is `URL`, which serializes as a string, but is guaranteed by the server to be a valid URL.

-When defining a custom scalar, GraphQL services should provide a specification URL via the `specifiedBy` introspection field or the `@specifiedBy` directive.
+When defining a custom scalar, GraphQL services should provide a specification URL via the `@specifiedBy` directive or the `specifiedBy` introspection field.
 This URL must link to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL service providing a `UUID` scalar may link to RFC 4122, or some custom document defining a reasonable subset of that RFC.
-If a scalar specification URL is present, systems and tools that are aware of it should conform to its described rules.
+If a scalar `specifiedBy` URL is present, systems and tools that are aware of it should conform to its described rules.

 ```graphql example